SanjaySunil/BetterDiscordPanel/README.md

 ```sh
 git clone https://github.com/D3VSJ/BetterDiscordPanel
 ```
-2. Open ```index.html```
+2. Open ```index.html``` or open ```BetterDiscordPanel.cmd``` to run the program.

-3. Add your token by selected the profile image on the bottom left corner and click Login/Logout or enter token when prompted.
+3. Add your token by selecting the profile image on the bottom left corner and click Login/Logout or enter token when prompted.
+On mobile, it should be located on the bottom right corner.

 4. Start using BetterDiscordPanel!